NIB-SI/AlKoSol/README.md

 # AlKoSol
-This repository contains code and supplementary materials for the AlKoSol project.
+This repository contains code and supplementary materials for the AlKoSol project's shotgun metagenomics data analysis.
 The data and metadata are organized using the [pISA-tree](https://github.com/NIB-SI/pISA-tree) research data management framework.

 Official project web page: https://projects.nib.si/alkosol/